 Multiple Sclerosis (MS)

 These are only a few conditions that are indicated for medical massage.
 There are many other conditions that may be appropriate.
 Conversely, there are several conditions that are contraindicated, or not appropriate.
-Medical massage is not designed to replace a medical treatment prescribed by your physician, such as medication, but rather applied to compliment any treatment your physician has already prescribed.
+Medical massage is not designed to replace a medical treatment prescribed by your physician, such as medication, but rather applied to complement any treatment your physician has already prescribed.
 A brief consultation with your Medical Massage Practitioner could help determine whether your specific medical condition would be appropriate.